Profitability Case - A Framework for the Most Common Case Type in Consulting Interviews

-Start with a profitability problem.
-Examples are falling sales, rising costs or both.
-Your task will be two-fold: performing a structured and quantitative analysis of the data to isolate the problem and then finding a promising solution for the problem.
+The most common reason why firms instruct consulting firms with their projects is that they struggle with their profitability.
+You will have to find out the root cause of their declining profitability.
+Examples are falling sales, rising costs, or both.
+Your task will be two-fold: performing a structured and quantitative analysis of the data to isolate the problem, and then finding a promising solution for the problem.

 1. Clarify the problem